ahebwa49/jetcake_api/README.md

 ## Clone this repo

-You should first clone this backend application in your console by the running `git clone` followed by the provided web url.
+You should first clone this backend application with your console by the running `git clone` followed by the provided web url.

 ## Available Scripts